 Visa fellows are guided into a supervisory role, exploring the theory and practice of providing feedback to residents in clinical settings.

-Learners of all programs will attend a Foundations Module and an Advanced Module in a sequential fashion.
+Trainees of all programs must attend a virtual Foundations Module and an in-person Advanced Module in sequential fashion.

-Sessions utilize simulated patient encounters and facilitated discussions to enhance learning.
+Sessions utilize simulated client encounters and facilitated discussions to enhance learning.

 Clinical simulation provides learners with the opportunity to apply course content in a formative and interactive environment.
 Simulated clinical encounters ensure that learners are able to put theory into practice while receiving feedback and direction.

 The Online Learning Management System (LMS) includes all session slides, tip-sheets, and session specific resources.

 The LMS also includes interactive modules which compliment didactic sessions to provide orientation to foundational topics.

 To help support a learner’s transition into training, our programs offer individualized mentorship upon request.
 Confidential consultations with mentors may include generalized discussion on practice in Ontario, recommendations, and supports that will assist learners in future training.

 All visa trainees beginning their training in Ontario are welcome to attend the CMP.

 Please contact your PGME office for a referral or contact us directly for a referral information and payment options.